How do I get my 16 year old to do his homework?

 In general, parents should establish rules and expectations about homework based on their individual child.
 For example, if you have a teen who is fairly responsible with his homework most of the time, it may be appropriate to allow him/her to face the natural consequences of a bad grade or detention when he/she doesn’t do their work.

-READ ALSO: Is living in Canada better than India?
+READ ALSO: Is brioche better than bread?

 How can I motivate my child to do his homework?